Open May through December

 “Lets pretend”, two very simple words that inspire imagination.
 Tea with the Mad Hatter is just such an occasion, to turn a flight of fantasy into reality.
 You are invited to wear your maddest decorated hat.
 At this event ‘ nothing is quite what it seems’, yet everything is altogether totally delightful.
 Today’s guest will be asked to vote for the three best hats.
 Prizes for the three will be awarded.
 Brush up on your Mad Hatter trivia, there will be trivia questions and more prizes.

-Today’s menu: the Queens scones, Devonshire cream, raspberry butter, Mad Hatter’s herb pinwheel, pig and pepper wraps, smoked salmon tea sandwich, White Rabbit’s cucumber tea sandwich, tarragon chicken on a croissant, white chocolate strawberries, ‘ drink me strawberry shrub and Alic’s lemon and lavender tea. $40.00 register and pre-pay
+Today’s menu: the Queens scones, Devonshire cream, raspberry butter, Mad Hatter’s herb pinwheel, pig and pepper wraps, smoked salmon tea sandwich, White Rabbit’s cucumber tea sandwich, tarragon chicken on a croissant, white chocolate strawberries, ‘ drink me strawberry shrub and Alice’s lemon and lavender tea.
+CANCELLED

 Sept 26 1PM Farmhouse Woodland Door Swag